 Homework, 2023

-Homework reclaims bodily safety by exposing histories of child abuse in Vietnamese culture.
-The performance contemplates how violent discipline is stored in collective skin, and remains repetitively cursed in the body for systemic patterning.
-The work creates a ceremony space where audiences can grieve repressed pain, and process the future of parent and guardianship.
+Homework reclaims bodily safety by exposing histories of child abuse in Vietnamese and diasporic immigrant communities.
+The performance contemplates how violent discipline is stored in collective skin, and remains repetitively cursed in the body for generational patterning.
+She re-programs body-pain relationships by transforming the objecthood of brooms with somatic sequences of movement — striking, sweeping, and resting.
+The work creates a ceremony space where audiences can grieve repressed memory, and process the future of parent and guardianship.

 can’t you just change jobs, 2024